-- Philip Sheldrake, Spaces for the Sacred: Place, Memory, and Identity (Johns Hopkins University Press, 2001). - A Bible - Additional readings will be made available on Moodle and in class. - A bound journal for taking notes and writing theological reflections (and sketching, if desired) while on our immersion trip. - A packing list will be made available in class.
+- Philip Sheldrake, Spaces for the Sacred: Place, Memory, and Identity (Johns Hopkins University Press, 2001). - Celia Deane-Drummond, ed., Religion in the Anthropocene (Wipf and Stock Publishers, 2017). - A Study Bible in a suitable translation for academic study (ie. NRSV, CEV, etc.) - Additional readings will be made available on Moodle and in class. - A bound journal for taking notes and writing theological reflections (and sketching, if desired) while on our immersion trip. - A packing list will be made available in class.